RIPE-NCC/whois/whois-update/src/test/resources/SIGNED-MESSAGE-README.txt

 To use these keys, copy/paste into a text file, and use: gpg --import <filename>

-The password for both private keys is: password
+The password for the private keys is: password

 (1) noreply@ripe.net (public key id 5763950D)